Akki-soni/Simple-UI/README.md

 ## Thank You &#10084;

-Thank you for exploring the Weather App!
+Thank you for exploring the Simple UI!
 Your feedback is valuable.
 If you have any suggestions or thoughts, feel free to share them with us.😊
 </div>